jacob-grahn/grahn.io/content/posts/2021-01-24-legend-of-the-the-seeker/index.md

 author: "Jacob Grahn"
 description: "A multi-part series on the making of Bubble Racing"
 ---

+*Note: The source code to Bubble Racing and a living version of this tutorial can be found [here](https://gitlab.com/bubble-racing/bubble-racing-client/-/tree/master/seeker).*

 ![legend of the seeker tv show](legend-of-the-seeker.jpg)

 Err, ok.
 Not that seeker.
 (Did anyone else watch that show?)